 Common withdrawal symptoms include:

-For some individuals, medical detox may be necessary before starting outpatient treatment.
-Detox provides a safe, supervised environment to manage withdrawal symptoms.
+For some individuals, medical detox may be necessary before beginning outpatient treatment.
+Detox provides a safe, supervised environment where withdrawal symptoms can be monitored and managed.

 Alcohol use disorder often develops gradually.
 What may start as social or stress-related drinking can become difficult to control over time.
 Alcohol can affect brain chemistry, emotional regulation, and decision-making, making it harder to stop without structured support.